 6. Bake your own pupcakes

 The internet is overflowing with pupcake (a.k.a. dog cupcake) recipes to suit every dog’s taste.
-Peanut butter, blueberry, pumpkin and more — if your dog celebrates most enthusiastically with his or her mouth, this may be the birthday option for you.
-Make a sheet of cupcakes for all your dog’s friends at the dog park (always ask owners if their dogs can partake!) or just make a treat for the only mouth that matters.
+Peanut butter, blueberry, pumpkin and more — if your dog celebrates most enthusiastically with their mouth, this may be the birthday option for you.
+Make a sheet of cupcakes for all your dog’s friends at the dog park (always ask owners if their dogs can partake!) or just make a DIY dog treat for the only mouth that matters.
 Gifts that come from your very own kitchen are filled with the most heart and are sure to get mucho Insta-hearts.

 7. Order a “paw-ty” in a box

-Parties are fun.
-Party supply shopping?
-Not so much.
-Pawty In a Box has several party packages to choose from — Shabby Chic Pawty, Unicorn Pawty, Pupstache Pawty, Black Tie Pawty and Disco Pawty — that take the Pinterest-ing out of the party planning equation and bring the fun right to you in a handy box.
-Inside are just enough supplies for a gathering of your dog’s best buddies: eight invitations, eight party hats, four bowtie accessories, four flower accessories, eight mini bowls and stickers, eight pupcake wrappers, eight pupcorn boxes, eight treat bags and stickers, eight placemats and one party banner.
+Pawty In a Box has several dog party packages to choose from — Shabby Chic Pawty, Unicorn Pawty, Pupstache Pawty, Black Tie Pawty and Disco Pawty.
+Take all the Pinterest-ing out of the party-planning equation and order the fun shipped right to you.
+Inside are just enough supplies for a gathering of your dog’s eight best buddies: invitations, party hats, bowtie and flower accessories, mini bowls and stickers, pupcake wrappers, pupcorn boxes, treat bags and stickers, placemats and a party banner.
 Whip up some pet-friendly pupcakes, fill up those pupcorn boxes with treats and you have yourself a birthday bash.